MyCodeSu/Professional-README-Generator/Develop/README2.md

   _Steps to install this application:_

-  For testing purposes, I have indicated yes.
+  Indicated Yes for tutorial purposes.

   ### Usage

   _How to use:_

-  When prompted with questions, answer as accurately as possible.
-Once all questions have been answered, a readme file will be generated.
+  Answer all prompted questions.
+Upon completion, a readme file will be generated.

   ### Contribution

   _Guidelines for contribution to project:_

   Sky is the limit.

   ### Testing

   _How to test the application:_

-  How ever you would like to test.
+  Any test you want.

 _If you have any questions or would like to contact me:_